labstreaminglayer/lslEmulator/README.md

-# lsl emulator that just works
+# An LSL emulator that just works

 This emulator creates a stream of random data.
 Install on Windows os OSx.
 Then type